Embedded Service

 Pharmacy Classification

-4,300 pharmacies mapped with chain identification, ownership type, and dispensing profile.
+5,200+ pharmacies mapped with chain identification, ownership type, and dispensing profile.
+Sourced from the SAPC statutory register; not the full national register.

 Access Grading